WanluLiuLab/yasim/doc/src/quickstart/index.ipynb.md

 This step would generate alternative splicing events.
 It would take reference genome annotation as input and generate GTF with AS events as output.

-The following example generates AS events from chromosome 1 of CE11 reference genome annotation with complexity index 5 (Some warnings generated during GTF parsing and process bar was filtered out):
+The following example generates AS events from chromosome 1 of CE11 reference genome annotation with Transcriptome Complexity Index 5 (Some warnings generated during GTF parsing and process bar was filtered out):

 ```{code-cell}
 :tags: [skip-execution]